 Be respectful.
 Be relaxed.
 Listen attentively

 Be clear, complete, and brief in what you say

 Be positive in your approach

 Avoid the negative

 Good Luck!

-Personal Skills Worksheet

-Skills I Learned on Jobs or in Job-Training Programs:

-Skills I Learned Off the Job, or in Volunteer Work

-(house repair, automotive, child care, etc.)

-Skills I Learned While in Prison:
+Skills I Learned Off the Job, or in Volunteer Work (house repair, automotive, child care, etc.) Skills I Learned While in Prison: